-Do Narcissists Always Come Back? - Yes, Here's When And Why They Reappear
+Do Narcissists Come Back? - Yes, They Always Do, Here's Why

 Last updated by Katie M.

-Do Narcissists Always Come Back? - Yes, Here's When And Why They Reappear
+Do Narcissists Come Back? - Yes, They Always Do, Here's Why

 Victims of narcissists often believe that they have seen the back of them once the discard phase is over, and they have been dumped, but in actual fact, the spiral of abuse doesn't finish there.
 Getting to a point where abusers no longer contact victims is a very long-winded and drawn-out process, but that's not to say it isn't worth it.
 Now, losing control is a narcissist's worst nightmare and when their ex moves on, their fear becomes a concrete form of reality.
 Although, be prepared because they will do absolutely anything to claw back the influence and authority that they once had.